FROM-THE-EARTH/obcam/README.md

 ## Scripts

 Scripts in the `scripts` directory may be useful if you want some small operations like installing just `obcam`, activate the flight camera mode, or deactivate the flight camera mode.
+See [the site](https://FROM-THE-EARTH.github.io/obcam/scripts/) for more information.

 **`activate_camera.sh`**